Skyoung93/MDCommunity/README.md

 - [x] Infinite Scroll

   - Uses debounce to prevent excessive function calls from holding at bottom of page
-  - Scrolls the screen upon successful load, as a form of user feedback
+  - Scrolls the screen upon successful load of data as a form of user feedback, both on initial load (30px) and new page load (appr one post's height)
   - If reached end of list, the app will reflect that info to the user accordingly

 - [x] Hugs

   - User can show support by hugging a post or a comment respectively
   - App tracks history of whether this "logged in" user has like a specific post or not
-  - Should reflect more of a real app experience, since an anonymous person shouldn't be able to add 10000+ hugs to a single post
+  - Should reflect more of a real app experience, since an anonymous person shouldn't be able to add any hugs, let alone 10000+ hugs to a single post/comment

 - [x] Post Display